toddhgardner/toddhgardner.com/_posts/2015-06-04-apple-power-adapter-hack.markdown

 ---
 layout: post
 title: "Apple Power Adapter Hack"
 imageBaseUrl: /assets/img/posts/apple-power-adapter-hack
+categories: article
 ---

 I just purchased a new 2015 Macbook Pro, which is fantastic.
 The first brand of computer that I've ever purchased more than once.
 But they have a major flaw: the Power Adapter cords.
 Maybe I'm just too rough with them, but they tear and fray on me around the ends.